Semaglutide Restored Cartilage in Mice — And a First Human Pilot Agrees

-A 2026 Cell Metabolism study reveals semaglutide repairs cartilage through direct metabolic reprogramming of chondrocytes — completely independent of weight loss.
+A 2026 Cell Metabolism study shows semaglutide restoring cartilage in mice through direct metabolic reprogramming of chondrocytes, independent of weight loss.
+A 20-person pilot points the same way — but it's small, and the authors say to read it with caution.

 Mechanism